zyga/devtools/README.md

 updates are rolled out.

-For on-VM testing I use ``ubuntu-image --developer-mode pc`` along with ``run-pc-devel-vm``.
+For on-VM testing I use ``ubuntu-image --developer-mode pc`` along with ``run-devel-vm pc``.
 The VM can be killed at any time, nothing that is changed in the VM is persistent.

 In both cases I use the ``refresh-bits.sh`` script to push new, ``snap``,